dtinth/ow/public/README.md

 **ow Discord Bot** is a simple Discord bot that lets _everyone_ in your server create a custom Discord commands using a simple HTTP endpoint.

+!> This bot is under development; it does not work yet!

+The goal of this project is to:

+- allow _anyone_ to add custom commands to your Discord server, to foster a community of tinkering.
+- let people who uses shared hosting and serverless environments to create simple bots.

 ## Usage reference

 ### Adding the bot